Confidence regions for a persistence diagram of a single image with one or more loops: Simulation study

 Across all noise settings, point estimates from \textbf{tTDA} in Figure~\ref{subfig:estimates} are significantly biased, especially as the noise level increases.
 While \textbf{parTDA} creates unbiased estimates close to $\mu_{1*}$ and $\mu_{1}$ and \textbf{sTDA} creates unbiased estimates close to $\tilde \mu_{1*}$ and $\tilde \mu_{1}$.
 However, the confidence regions created using \textbf{parTDA} are much smaller (more precise) compared to \textbf{sTDA}.
 Using \textbf{sTDA}, the confidence bands are large enough that a persistence of zero is within each confidence region for every loop in the data.
 This result suggests that no loop is distinctly identified within the underlying pattern.
 Whereas, \textbf{parTDA} correctly identifies one loop for all simulated images when using Algorithm~\ref{alg:Seg1H1}, and no other loops in the image are matched to the segmentation.
-In terms of coverage, \textbf{sTDA} covers the true birth and death times of $\mathcal{\tilde M}^0$ $100$\% of the time for a $95$\% confidence region.
-In comparison, the coverage of \textbf{parTDA} was always approximately $95$\% at all noise levels.
+In terms of coverage, \textbf{sTDA} covers the true death and birth times of $\mathcal{\tilde M}^0$ $100$\% of the time for a $95$\% confidence region.
+This conservative coverage is also present in checks of the original method using a KDE on point cloud data \cite{14} where we also found the empirical coverage to be $100$\%.
+In comparison, the coverage of the proposed \textbf{parTDA} method was always approximately $95$\% at all noise levels considered.